Grand Canal in Venice from Acadamia Bridge during sunset

 (Psst: You’ll actually be doing this transfer from Capri to Florence on the same day that you visited Capri.
 Then, the next day, you’ll wake up in Florence to start your two full days there.
 Just scroll back up to the itinerary summary at the top of this page if you’re confused!)

-First, get back to Napopli Centrale from Capri.
+First, get back to Napoli Centrale from Capri.
 I recommend taking the ferry directly to Naples from Capri.
-This will be 1 hour 25 minutes for €12.30 or 50 minutes for €19.20.
+This will an hour for €20 – €25 or 1.5 hours for €12 – €14.
 Then, take a taxi from the ferry station in Naples to Napoli Centrale.
 When I did this, the taxi cost me €20.
 I also stopped and picked up a pizza to go while in central Naples.
 After all, Naples is the exact birthplace of pizza!
 How could I not?!

 Alternatively, you can take a ferry from Capri to Sorrento.
-This takes 20 or 30 minutes minutes and costs €17 or €14.40, respectively.
-Then, go up those stairs to the Sorrento Circumvesuviana station, and ride the Circumvesuviana train to Napoli Piazza Garibaldi for 70 minutes and €3.60.
+This takes 20 or 30 minutes and costs around €21.
+Then, go up those stairs or the elevator to the Sorrento Circumvesuviana station, and ride the Circumvesuviana train to Napoli Piazza Garibaldi for 70 minutes and around €5.
 From there, walk the underground connection to Napoli Centrale.
 This is a little more hassle – hence why I recommend the ferry straight to Naples – but it’s cheaper.

 Either way, once in Napoli Centrale train station, take a direct, 3-hour train to Firenze S. M. Novella train station.
 Since this is a long distance, don’t even think about taking one of the Regional or Intercity trains!
-These will set you back 2 – 4.5 hours.
+These will set you back 3 – 5 hours.
 Trust me – just book the Frecciarossa train for this route as soon as you have your dates to get the cheapest price you can.
-As an idea, it will cost €76 if you buy the day before, €63 if you buy two weeks in advance, or €30 if you buy a month in advance.
+As an idea, it will cost €86 if you buy the day before, €35 – €55 (depending on departure time) if you buy two weeks in advance.

 What to Do in Florence (Two Days)